-- a different mining method that changes the impact of mining operations under the lease - (2) The mining lease holder or any owner in relation to the mining lease mentioned in section 279(1)(a) or 280(1) may apply to the Land Court for it to review the original compensation. - (3) Sections 281(3) to (7), 282 and 282A apply, with necessary changes, to the review as if it were an application under section 281(1). - (4) The Land Court may, after conducting the review, decide to confirm the original compensation or amend it in a way the Land Court considers appropriate. - (5) However, before making the decision, the Land Court must have regard to- - (a) the original compensation, other than any part of it that consists of an additional amount under section 281(4)(e); and - (b) whether the applicant has attempted to mediate or negotiate an amendment agreement for the original compensation; and
+The mining lease holder and an owner in relation to the mining lease mentioned in section 279(1)(a) or 280(1) may also agree to participate in ADR under sections 283C to 283F to agree to amend the original compensation.

+- (3) Sections 281(3) to (7), 282 and 282A apply, with necessary changes, to the review as if it were an application under section 281(1). - (4) The Land Court may, after conducting the review, decide to confirm the original compensation or amend it in a way the Land Court considers appropriate.

-- (c) any change in the matters mentioned in section 281(3) and (4) since the original compensation was agreed or determined. - (6) If the decision is to amend the original compensation, the original compensation, as amended under the decision, is for this Act, other than this section, taken to be the original compensation.
+- (5) However, before making the decision, the Land Court must have regard to- - (a) the original compensation, other than any part of it that consists of an additional amount under section 281(4)(e); and - (b) whether the applicant has attempted to mediate or negotiate an amendment agreement for the original compensation; and - (c) any change in the matters mentioned in section 281(3) and (4) since the original compensation was agreed or determined. - (6) If the decision is to amend the original compensation, the original compensation, as amended under the decision, is for this Act, other than this section, taken to be the original compensation.